 Ben Heard parrots the racist lies of the right-wing Liberal Party

 A new low from Ben Heard, parroting the racist lies of the right-wing Liberal government.

-An extract from an article posted at:
+Here is an extract from an article posted at:

 Australia’s self-styled ‘pro-nuclear environmentalists’ – academic Barry Brook (a member of the Royal Commission’s Expert Advisory Committee), uranium and nuclear industry consultant Ben Heard, and one or two others – have never once voiced concern about attempts to impose nuclear waste dumps on unwilling Aboriginal communities.
 Their silence suggests they couldn’t care less about the racism of the industry they so stridently support.